 Automatic Dwell Limit

-Robert P. Munafo, 1999 Feb 2.
+Robert P. Munafo, 2010 Sep 7.

 Automatic Dwell Limit algorithms automate the decision of the dwell limit setting for an image.
 Usually the decision is made just before starting to generate the image, but it can also be done implicitly through successive increments.

 The dwell limit is difficult for users to specify, because much experience in exploring the Mandelbrot Set is required to select an appropriate value.
 Too low and the image will be unacceptable; time will be wasted re-computing the image with a higher dwell limit.
-Too high, and excessive time will be wasted iterating Member Point.
+Too high, and excessive time will be wasted iterating member points.
 Therefore, it is desirable to have the computer select the parameter automatically, and the automatic dwell limit algorithm serves as a speed improvement.

 There are different approaches which can be taken in computing a dwell limit: